Rosemary Magee Fellowship in the Arts

 Work with The Career Center to plan and execute career development programming for arts students

-Serve as Arts at Emory representative, coordinator and liaison for student-facing campus departments such as the Office of Admissions, Orientation, and PACE program
+Serve as Arts at Emory representative, coordinator and liaison for student-facing campus departments such as the Office of Admissions, Orientation, PACE program, and Residence Life.

 Assist with the Annual Creativity & Arts Awards Night

-Coordinate catering of food/beverage services and clean-up for CCA executive Committe, Arts Council, and CCA Advisory Board meetings.
+Coordinate catering of food/beverage services and clean-up for CCA executive Committe and CCA Advisory Board meetings.

 Assist with special projects, research, and administrative needs for arts departments and programs

-Emory College students/alumni who have graduated or will graduate between May 2015 and May 2017 with a major(s) and/or minor(s) in Theater, Music, Dance, IVAC, Film, Art History and/or Creative Writing.
+Emory College students/alumni who have graduated or will graduate between May 2016 and May 2018 with a major(s) and/or minor(s) in Theater, Music, Dance, IVAC, Film & Media, Art History and/or Creative Writing.

 Exceptional writing, communications, research, time-management, and organization skills